SeisComP/seiscomp/doc/base/installation.rst

      user@host:~$ tar xzf seiscomp-[version]-doc.tar.gz

-Unpacking these file creates the :ref:`SeisComP directory structure<directory_structure>`.
+Unpacking these file creates the |scname| :ref:`directory structure<directory_structure>`.

 Install dependencies
 --------------------

-SeisComP depends on a number of additional packages shipped with each Linux distribution.
+|scname| depends on a number of additional packages shipped with each Linux
+distribution.
 The following table gives an overview (the names of packages, files or commands may differ slightly for other Linux systems):